 - Hike underneath the smooth marble walls of Mosaic Canyon marveling at the grit-laden flash floods that scoured the narrow canyon (once upon a time) before you

 - Photograph a one-of-a-kind landscape rich in fascinating geography, brilliant color and beautiful desert scenery

-- Savor an afternoon of leisure at Furnace Creek Resort, a true desert oasis, opting for a round of golf, a massage, or a rejuvenating swim in a spring-fed pool
+- Savor an afternoon of leisure at The Inn at Death Valley, a true desert oasis, opting for a round of golf, a massage or a rejuvenating swim in a spring-fed pool